What are the roles and responsibilities PI, dean, and department have toward externally sponsored projects?

 What is the proposal routing form?

 The proposal routing form is a document that summarizes the main project information for the Principal Investigator, Department Chair/Center Director, and Dean.
 The PI and appropriate departmental authorities electronically approve the form, indicating approval of the project objectives, budget, faculty time commitments, distribution of recovered F&A costs and authorization of any committed cost-share.
+Routing completion is required before an award is able to be setup and the funds are made available to the PI.

 My proposal has been submitted, what are the next steps?